NEELAMSINGHH/Dictionary/README.md

 C++ Dictionary Project
 This is a simple C++ dictionary project implemented using a trie data structure.
 The dictionary allows users to insert words along with their definitions and search for definitions based on the input word.

  Table of Contents
-Getting Started
+1. Getting Started
-Usage
+2. Usage
-Implementation Details
+3. Implementation Details
-Contributing
+4. Contributing
-License

 Getting Started
 To get started with this project, you'll need a C++ compiler installed on your system.
 This project uses standard C++ libraries, so no additional dependencies are required.